Council Experience

 What iObject Achieved

-The final court-approved plans saw several major improvements, including reduction in overall bulk and scale, retention of neighbouring solar access, and resolution of the setback issue.
-The approved development would display greater consistency with the stepped-massing pattern typical of the area, whilst generally addressing view corridor retention.
+The final court-approved plans saw several major improvements, including reduction in overall scale, retention of neighbouring solar access, and full resolution of the setback issue.
+Building bulk would better step-down the slope towards the Harbour, whilst addressing view loss non-compliances.

 Alterations and additions to existing dwelling, demolition of existing and construction of new swimming pool and associated works